bensommers/oldwebsite/README.md

-# my-portfolio
+# Ben Sommers Portfolio

-Creating a portfolio
+This is my test portfolio working w/ AWS and ReactJS